peterhs73/peterhs73.github.io/README.md

 # Peter Sun Project Page

-A profolio/blog page to highlight some of my random projects/thoughts.
-The theme is adopted from [freelancer](https://github.com/jeromelachaud/freelancer-theme).
+A profolio/blog page to highlight some of my projects/thoughts.
+The site is generated with Jekyll and Boostrap.
+Theme inspired by [freelancer](https://github.com/jeromelachaud/freelancer-theme).